-The Online Vocational English as a Second Language (VESL) program
+The Online Vocational English as a Second Language (VESL) Program

 Accreditation & Certification

-Accredited by the Council on Occupational Education
+Accredited by the Council on Occupational Education (COE)

-• Eligible for the FAFSA support
+• Eligible for FAFSA support

 Certified by the State Council of Higher Education for Virginia (SCHEV)

-Program
+Program Overview

 • 60-week English program geared towards immigrants and refugees